10 Best Hikes in Banff National Park: Top Trails You Can’t Miss

 The moderate-difficulty hike to the Ink Pots takes about 4 hours round trip from the Johnston Canyon trailhead.

-Even though it is harder compared to the Lower and Upper Falls hike, it’s far less congested and possibly the best part of the Johnston Canyon Trail.
+Even though it is harder compared to the Lower and Upper Falls hike, it’s far less crowded and possibly the best part of the Johnston Canyon Trail.

 About the Trail